POLITICAL TORTURE IN POPULAR CULTURE:

 Simon Philpott, in the Series Editors' Preface

 Published by Routledge in 2016, as part of their Popular Culture and World Politics Series.
+The book was reissued in paperback in 2019 (this version is substantially more affordable, which makes me feel much better about publishing with an academic press).

 **All proceeds from sales of this book are donated to Freedom From Torture, a UK-based charity that works with torture survivors.**